microsoft/promptflow/docs/how-to-guides/develop-a-tool/create-your-own-custom-strong-type-connection.md

 Make sure that you adhere to the following guidelines:

-* You can define your own custom connection using any desired name, ut ensure that it inherits the class `CustomStrongTypeConnection`.
+* You can define your own custom connection using any desired name, but make sure it inherits from the `CustomStrongTypeConnection` class.
   > [!Note] Please avoid using the `CustomStrongTypeConnection` class directly.
-* Please use the `Secret` type to indicate that the key should be treated as a secret.
-Secret keys will be scrubbed to enhance security.
+* Use the `Secret` type to denote that a key should be treated as a secret.
+This enhances security by scrubbing secret keys.
-* You can either have your custom connection class within your custom tool or separate it into a distinct Python file.
+* You have the option to either include your custom connection class within your custom tool or separate it into a distinct Python file.
-* Document your custom strong type connection using docstrings.
-This will improve clarity and understanding for users when they create a custom strong type connection.
-Use `param` and `type` to provide explanations for each key, as demonstrated in the following example:
+* Improve clarity for users by documenting your custom strong type connection using docstrings.
+Use `param` and `type` to provide explanations for each key, as shown in the following example:

   ```python
   """My custom strong type connection.